 Unstructured, Uninterrupted Play in Early Childhood

 Unstructured play is open-ended and has endless opportunities.
-The child can use the materials any way she likes.
-That means, as an adult, you don’t interrupt the child to show her the correct way to use the tools.
-Let her explore, problem solve, and figure it out on her own.
+When you think of unstructured play materials think of “old-fashioned” toys.
+The child can use the materials any way they like.
+That means you don’t interrupt the child to show them the “correct way” to use the tools.
+Let the child explore, problem solve, and figure it out on their own.

 Each time someone prematurely teaches a child something he could have discovered himself, that child is kept from inventing it and consequently from understanding it completely.

 During unstructured play, a child is using their imagination to create their own objectives.
-Adults are not telling them what to do.
 As a child grows older, you start to see the process of forming their own objectives as they interact with others and create a plan for their play time.

-Make sure you give children a good chunk of uninterrupted time to play.
+Unstructured play allows the child time to develop deep understanding of the world around them.
+Make sure you give your child a good chunk of uninterrupted time to play.
 A child may be on the verge of a breakthrough right when you say “Let’s go.
 It’s time for dinner.”
 Let them choose when play time is over.

 Related: What is Tot School?

 If you have to interrupt a serious play time, give them a gentle warning.
 Say something like “I know you are busy right now, but it is time to go pick up your sister.
 I’m going to finish getting ready.
 You have 5 more minutes.”
 This way they know what to expect in the next few minutes.

 Structured vs. Unstructured Play

 Parents can sometimes turn unstructured play into structured play when they tell a child how to use a certain material.
 For example, your child might be wearing a bowl on his head.
-You really don’t know why he chose to put the bowl on his head, but you tell him that he has to use the bowl to put food in.
-Now you have turned your child’s unstructured play into structured play by giving him rules for his materials.
-He was robbed of the chance to figure out how to use the bowl on his own and developing a deep understanding of the material.
+You really don’t know why he chose to put the bowl on his head, but you tell him a bowl is to put food in or even worse show him what to do with the bowl.

-So which is best?
 Both!
 Find a balance of both structured and unstructured play each day for your child to reach the maximum benefits of play.